devshum/devshum.github.io/README.md

 ![Roulette Demo 1](demo/roulette-demo.gif)

 In front of you a straightforward DOM game(also adaptive and looks well on a phone), I'm glad that I successeded in creating this one using all the technics that I've already learnt and showed to you.
-As usual the project includes PUG(HTML preprocessor), SCSS(CSS preprocessor(CSS GRID)), clean JS, a couple of animation, especially I liked a cylinder animation when you push the fire button 💥
+As usual the project includes PUG(HTML preprocessor(with BEM)), SCSS(CSS preprocessor(CSS GRID)), clean JS, a couple of animation, especially I liked a cylinder animation when you push the fire button 💥

 *The design created on my own